nordseele/hans_install/README.md

-#### Connection over Wifi
+#### A - Connection over Wifi

 We need to create a *WPA_supplicant.conf* file:

 Open a text editor and paste the following lines.
-Edit the name of your wifi router and your wifi key (keep the " ") and replace the ISO name of the country.
+Edit the name of your wifi router and your wifi key (keep the " ") and replace the ISO country code.

 **Important: This file must have a ***.conf*** extension.** (Windows, might force a .txt extension, you'll have to navigate to the Win folder settings and uncheck the option "Hide known file type extensions" before you being able to remove the .txt extension)